ItsNesh/AUSWO/README.md

    ```
 2. The website can be viewed at [http://localhost:3000](http://localhost:3000).
 3. The MySQL database listens on port `3306` with database `AUSWO` and password `test`.

+Add npm install for each dependency found in the package.json file